LinkedInAttic/naarad/README.md

 </code></pre>

 ## System metrics using sar ##
 Naarad supports various <a href="http://en.wikipedia.org/wiki/Sar_(Unix)">`sar`</a>  metrics, each one as its own metric.
-Supported metrics and the corresponding command needed to collect them are listed here:
+Supported metrics and the corresponding command needed to collect them are listed here (note that last argument controls how frequently metrics are printed in the log and can be updated as suitable):

 * SAR-cpuusage using command: `sar -u ALL 1`
 * SAR-device using command: `sar -d 1`